 Its a small hand-held device.
 It’s used to measure how much air you can exhale in one fast breath.
 It gives you a measurement in liters per minute (LPM).
 On top of the meter is a numbered scale.
 A typical range for an adult PFM is 0-800 LPM.
 Although, this range may vary somewhat depending on the manufacturer.
 Along the scale is an indicator or arrow.

-How do you use a peak flow meter?
+How do you use a peak flow meter for asthma?

 What I have people do is sit tall or stand tall.
 Then I have them hold the device scale side up in one hand.
 With the other hand, slide the arrow towards you so it is on the number zero.
 Take in as deep of a breath as you can.
 Hold it while placing the mouthpiece into your mouth.
 Make a tight seal around the mouthpiece with your lips.
 Then exhale as hard and fast as you can.
 Exhale until you can’t get any more air out.
 Now you look at the scale.
 When you exhaled the arrow moved.
 Write down the number the arrow points to.
 It’s best to do best of three and record the highest value.

 What entails “normal” varies from one person to another.
 If you come to the emergency room where I work, and you never used a PFM, I do have something to work with.
 There is a scale that indicates the average peak flows (PFs) of healthy individuals based on age and height.

 For instance, my age is 50 and I’m 5 feet 8 inches (172.72 cm) tall.
 So, using this scale, a normal PF for me should be around 610 LPM.
 My PF today is well over 600, so my PF value for today is good.
 However, there is a better way to determine what YOUR normal PF value is.
 We refer to this value as your Personal Best.

 When you’re feeling good, blow into your PFM every day for a two week period.
 You should do this at the same time of day, either first thing in the morning or last thing at night.
 This is important because your peak flow can vary depending on time of day.